 Virtual Reality whilst not a brand new addition to the tech market, is one of the latest technologies in the gaming world which envelopes gamers in an entirely different reality during gameplay.
-2020 has seen renewed interest in the VR universe and with incredible releases (and a global pandemic) it’s not hard to see why.
-In this article we’ll explain a little bit about VR and round up a selection of some of the hottest, new VR game releases to inspire you when looking to invest in a new game.
+There has been renewed interest in the VR universe and with incredible releases (and a global pandemic) it's not hard to see why.
+In this article we'll explain a little bit about VR and round up a selection of some of the hottest, new VR game releases to inspire you when looking to invest in a new game.

 What is Virtual Reality (VR)?

 Virtual Reality involves the use of computer technology to create a simulated or virtual environment for the user.
 Gamers use technology-aided stimuli in the form of the famous headset to entirely immerse themselves in a virtual universe.
 The idea behind VR is that by surrounding yourself in this alternative environment, you will be able to react more intuitively when interacting with the objects you see around you and the information you receive.
 You basically feel like you are ‘in' the game or the game becomes your reality once you put the headset on.

 VR technology has been around and progressing for decades (since the 1960s actually), but it was a breakthrough in 2018 that provided us with wireless headsets like the Oculus Quest, HTC Vive and PSVR that truly took VR gaming into a class of its own.
 Wireless headsets offer a truly immersive experience compared to tethered headsets as users can move around and experience everything in a 360 degree span around them.